simplygreatwork/godsend/examples/README.md

-The primary examples which currently ought to work are:
+The primary examples which are currently implemented and working are:

-04-client-server-authorized
+- 04-client-server-authorized
-05-client-server-user-switching
+- 05-client-server-user-switching
-06-client-server-storage
+- 06-client-server-storage
-07-client-server-storage-reacting
+- 07-client-server-storage-reacting
+- 10-client-server-receiver-versioning
-11-client-server-user-adding
+- 11-client-server-user-adding
-15-client-server-learning
+- 15-client-server-learning